 Rising employee expectations for health benefits

-One of the major reasons to have an employee benefits plan for your startups is the rising expectations of employees.
-According to the Sanofi Canada Healthcare Survey, 82% of Canadian employees consider health benefits very important when deciding whether to stay with their current company.
-This makes it evident that employees consider group health insurance essential before joining a company
+One of the major reasons to have an employee benefits plan for your startup is the rising expectations of employees.
+According to the Employee Statistics Canada, 89% of Canadian employees consider health benefits very important.
+This data makes it evident that employees consider group health insurance essential before joining a company.

 Talent attraction and retention through group health insurance